 [This ride is a shorter version of the Sonoma Coast loop, and with a slightly different finish.
 Here’s a useful map.
 You can also do Coleman Valley Road as an out-and-back.
 We also did the start of the Sonoma Coast Loop through Monte Rio and down the Russian River then came back up Coleman Valley Road, which gives a great 770 foot climb in 1.5 miles as you leave Hwy 1.]

-Start in Occidental and ride south on Coleman Valley Road, with a steep climb out of town.
+Start in Occidental and ride west on Coleman Valley Road, with a steep climb out of town.
 The road rolls for several miles before a 1.5 mile, 770 foot descent drops you down to the coast and Hwy 1 at about 10 miles.
 Turn left and follow Hwy 1 for about 2 miles.
 A few hundred yards after the Bodega Bay city limit sign turn left onto Bay Hill Road.
 Just under 4 miles later, after some good climbing and descending, you rejoin Hwy 1.
 Turn left and follow this with a reasonable shoulder for 1 mile then turn left at mile 16.85, following signs for Bodega and Sebastapol.

 You are now on a beautiful road with a lovely shoulder, so follow this through Bodega.
 A short distance after Bodega, at about mile 18.25, turn left on Joy Road.
 Climb this with several very steep sections up to Coleman Valley Road.
 The upper part of Joy Road is an interesting residential area in a redwood forest.
 Descend the other side of Joy Road to the Stop sign.
 Continue straight onto Coleman Valley Road and follow this as it climbs then makes a big descent into Occidental.